Made it through - thanks to all who voted for me. It's appreciated.

 As you might expect, I love food.
 But I am quite fussy.
 I hate mayo – can’t understand why people add it to everything.
 I try (reasonably hard) to have a balanced and healthy diet – but this is regularly undermined by my love of cakes, biscuits and chocolate!

-I am the Head of Information Management at the Food Standards Agency
+My Work: I am the Head of Information Management at the Food Standards Agency

 My job is just the best.
 I make sure that the Agency makes the most effective use of the science available to provide you all with food that is safe and is what it says it is.
 This includes evidence from a whole range of science disciplines from toxicology to psychology, considering topics from animal welfare to diet studies.